Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories

 The asymptotics of the solution to (\ref{eq:bog}) is characterized by a vector of magnetic charges.
 Namely, over ${\BT}^{2}_{\infty} = {\BS}^{1} \times {\BS}^{1}_{\infty}$ where ${\BS}^{1}_{\infty}$ is a large radius circle in ${\BR}^{2}$, the gauge group $G$ is broken down to $T$.
 The gauge bundle is therefore characterized by the vector of the first Chern classes:

 One can compute ${\bf m}$ by analyzing the behavior of the conjugacy class of the holonomy $g(x)$ of the complexified connection ${\nabla}$.
 One can show that the finite energy (\ref{eq:monene}) solutions with non-trivial magnetic charge do not exist.
-Indeed, macroscopically the system looks two dimensional, and asymptotically it looks like a charged vortex, whose energy diverges logarithmically at large distances.
+Indeed, macroscopically the system looks two-dimensional, and asymptotically it looks like a charged vortex, whose energy diverges logarithmically at large distances.

-However, infinite $3$-dimensional energy solutions may correspond to the finite tension higher dimensional objects.
-For example, the noncommutative $U(1)$ monopole describes a finite tension string, which is attached to the worldvolume of the gauge theory \cite{Gross:2000wc}.
-Similarly, the infinite energy periodic monopole solutions have interpretation in the higher dimensional theory, e.g. in the brane realization \cite{Witten:1997sc} of the pure ${\CalN}=2$ $SU(N)$ gauge theory in four dimensions \cite{Cherkis:2000cj}.
+However, infinite $3$-dimensional energy solutions may correspond to the finite tension higher-dimensional objects.
+For example, the noncommutative $U(1)$ monopole describes a finite tension string, which is attached to the worldvolume of the gauge theory~\cite{Gross:2000wc}.
+Similarly, the infinite energy periodic monopole solutions have interpretation in the higher-dimensional theory, e.g., in the brane realization~\cite{Witten:1997sc} of the pure ${\CalN}=2$ ${\rm SU}(N)$ gauge theory in four dimensions~\cite{Cherkis:2000cj}.